 If you stay in Lisse (which I definitely recommend – it’s a lovely bite-sized town with dirt cheap sushi!), then you should buy a skip-the-line ticket in advance to ensure you don’t get stuck in any line-ups.
 Click here to get one that comes with a downloadable voucher that you can present directly at the gate.

-If you are coming from anywhere else, you basically need to find a way to either Hoofddorp, Schipol Airport, Leiden or Haarlem, and then catch the bus from there.
+If you are coming from anywhere else, you basically need to find a way to either Schipol Airport, Leiden or Haarlem, and then catch the bus from there.

-The Combiticket Train + Bus + Entry will cover you for this entire roundtrip journey for only 36 euros in 2nd class.
 9292 is a great free website for planning journeys within the Netherlands, so you can use that to plan your journey to any of these points.

 2. When do you want to arrive at Keukenhof?